mjkarki/geforcedrvchk2/README.md

 ## About the files in this project

 This project contains more than is necessary for such a simple tool as GeForceDrvChk.
 By accident this project contains all my helper functions and tools that I have written for Gambit Scheme.
 I might consider moving these tools to a separate GitHub project at some point.
-But for now, evertyhing is hosted under this project.
+But for now, everything is hosted under this project.

 Libraries: